Cameron Burgess

-Cameron Robert Burgess (born 21 October 1995) is a professional football player who plays as a centre-back for club Swansea City.
+Cameron Robert Burgess (born 21 October 1995) is a professional soccer player who plays as a centre-back for club Swansea City.
 Born in Scotland, he represents the Australia national team.

 Early life

 Originally from Portlethen in Aberdeenshire.
 Burgess's grandfather is Scottish retired international footballer Campbell Forsyth.
 His father, Stuart Burgess, was also a professional player.
 His family emigrated from Scotland to Perth, Australia when he was 11 years old.

 Club career

 Fulham and loans

 Burgess joined the Fulham Academy in 2011 from ECU Joondalup and signed a professional contract with the club in July 2013.
 He made his first team debut for Fulham, in a 2–1 away loss in the opening match of the 2014–15 Championship season on 9 August 2014 against Ipswich Town at Portman Road.

 On 15 January 2015, Burgess signed a contract extension with Fulham until June 2017, with an option for another year, and on the same day signed on loan for Scottish Premiership club Ross County until the end of the 2014–15 season.

 Burgess joined Cheltenham Town of the National League on loan on 26 January 2016 for the remainder of the 2015–16 season.

 On 18 July 2016, Burgess joined League One club Oldham Athletic on a six-month loan deal.
 He made his debut on 6 August 2016 in a 3–0 loss to Millwall.
 He scored his first goal for Oldham in a 1–1 draw with Oxford United on 10 December 2016.

 On 6 January 2017, he moved to Bury on loan for six months.